 Continuing to build on its successes, CFP remains open to interest from potential candidates on an ongoing basis.

-The Board of Directors meets monthly, on the second last Tuesday, from 8 a.m. to 11 a.m.
+The Board of Directors meets monthly, on the third Tuesday, from 8 a.m. to 11 a.m.
 There may also be additional meetings for committee work.

 Our ideal candidates are residents, or work in the City or County of Peterborough and have experience in two or more of the following:

 - market development

 - finance/banking and/or